holochain/docs-pages/src/install.md

 ### Install the Nix Package Manager

-We use Nix toolkit to manage the installation of our dev tools.
+We use the Nix toolkit to manage the installation of our dev tools.
 Install the Nix package manager with this command:

-#### macOS 10.15 Catalina
+#### macOS 10.15 Catalina and later

-\#S:SKIP
 ```bash
 sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume
 ```

 #### macOS 10.14 Mojave and earlier

-\#S:SKIP
 ```bash
 sh <(curl -L https://nixos.org/nix/install)
 ```